 For people accepted for treatment into the IHS substance abuse treatment program, most initial contacts are for alcohol addiction only.
 However, the number of initial contacts involving other drugs has been increasing.
-Also, the age-adjusted drug-related death rate for Indians residing in the IHS service area increased from 3.4 deaths per 100,000 population in 1979-1981 to 4.6 in 1991-1993.
-The U.S. All Races rate for 1992 was 4.3.
+Also, the age-adjusted drug-related death rate for Indians residing in the IHS service area increased from 3.4 deaths per 100,000 population in 1979-1981 to 5.3 in 1992-1994.
+When the 1992-1994 rate is adjusted for miscoding of Indian race on death certificates, it increases to 6.0.
+This is 18 percent higher than the U.S. All Races rate of 5.1 for 1993.
+If all the past Indian rates were similarly adjusted for miscoding, the actual/ unadjusted trend line would rise in value, but the rate of change would probably remain the same.

 The IHS Injury Prevention (IP) program has a wide variety of projects in place in all IHS Areas to address this major health problem.
 Exemplary projects are: child passenger protection, roadway/roadside hazard identification, safety belt use promotion, deterring drinking and driving, drowning prevention, smoke detector usage, helmet use, and injury prevention campaign.
-The IHS IP program has contributed to a 22 percent decline in IHS and Tribal direct and contract hospitalizations for injuries and poisonings since FY 1987.
+The IHS IP program has contributed to a 29% decline in IHS and Tribal direct and contract hospitalizations for injuries and poisonings since FY 1987.

-The nutrition and dietetics program reported over 234,000 patient/client contacts during FY 1995.
-About half of the contacts were in the hospital setting (45 percent) with the contacts for ambulatory clinic (31 percent) and community (24 percent) more equally distributed.
-Nearly two-thirds (62 percent) of the contacts were for clinical nutrition counseling and about one-quarter (26 percent) were for health promotion.
-Of the clinical nutrition counseling contacts, the majority were for general nutrition (45 percent) and diabetes (31 percent).
+The nutrition and dietetics program reported over 237,000 patient/client contacts during FY 1996.
+About two-fifths of the contacts were in the hospital setting (38 %) followed by the contacts for ambulatory clinic (35%) and community (27%).
+Over two-thirds (68%) of the contacts were for clinical nutrition counseling and nearly one-quarter (23%) were for health promotion.
+Of the clinical nutrition counseling contacts, the majority were for general nutrition (52%) and diabetes (26%).
 Due to a change to the IHS Generic Activities Reporting System software in FY 1994, analysis by encounter type is not possible.

-The number of patient/client contacts reported by the nutrition and dietetics program decreased 23 percent from FY 1994 to FY 1995.
-In FY 1995, the number of hospital patient/client contacts increased slightly while those for ambulatory care and community decreased.
+The number of patient/client contacts reported by the nutrition and dietetics program decreased 22% since FY 1994.
 During this time period, program resources remained essentially the same, but there was a decrease in the number of staff using the reporting system due to Self-Governance.
-Self-Governance occurs more frequently at health care delivery program sites providing only ambulatory and/or community services than at sites with comprehensive systems that include hospitals.

-There were over 381,000 public health nursing visits recorded in the Headquarters reports for FY 1995.
-The most frequent program areas dealt with during these visits were health promotion/disease prevention (30 percent of the visits), morbidity (25 percent), and child health (11 percent).
-The visits were concentrated in two age groups, children under 5 years of age (22 percent) and adults over the age of 64 (18 percent).
-Female visits outnumbered male visits by nearly 65 percent.
+There were nearly 693,000 public health nursing visits recorded in the Headquarters reports for FY 1996.
+The most frequent program areas dealt with during these visits were health promotion/disease prevention (32% of the visits), morbidity (23%), and child health (9%).
+The visits were concentrated in two age groups, children under 5 years of age (22%) and adults over the age of 64 (18%).
+Female visits outnumbered male visits by nearly 61%.

-The community health representative (CHR) program reported over 3.6 million client contacts in FY 1995.
-Most of these contacts took place in the community (37 percent).

-The two leading detailed activities for CHR contacts in FY 1995 were health education (22 percent) and case management (20 percent).
-The reduction of reported CHR services in FY 1995 (from 4.1 million in FY 1993) reflects the transfer of resources to Tribes as part of the Self-Governance activity.
-The majority of Self-Governance Tribes elected not to use the national CHR program reporting system.
+The community health representative (CHR) program reported nearly 3.9 million client contacts in FY 1996.
+Most of these contacts took place in the community (43%).
+The two leading detailed activities for CHR contacts in FY 1996 were health education (24%) and case management (19%).
+The reduction of reported CHR services in FY 1996 (from 4.1 million in FY 1993) reflects the transfer of resources to Tribes as part of the Self-Governance activity.
+A large number of Self-Governance Tribes elected not to use the national CHR program reporting system.